Rahul-Wahi/Elixir-Analysis-of-Gossip-and-Push-Sum-Protocol-with-different-topologies/README.md

 >>>  escript proj2 numOfNodes algorithm percentageFailure

 __Output__:-
-'''Convergence time
+Convergence time
-Number of Unreached Nodes'''
+Number of Unreached Nodes

 *************************************************************************************************
 3. **What is working?**